Homicide and Assault Injuries in New York State

 The charts and tables detail multi-year, statewide statistics for all homicide and assault injuries among New York State residents.
 Data is presented in annual frequency and rate per 100,000 New York State residents.

-- Homicide and Assault Injuries contains additional summary statistics:
+- Homicide and Assault Injuries table contains additional summary statistics:

 - a break down of the data by age group and gender,